nestjs/docs.nestjs.com/content/techniques/task-scheduling.md

   });

   const timeout = setTimeout(callback, seconds);
-  this.scheduler.addTimeout(name, (timeout as unknown) as number);
+  this.scheduler.addTimeout(name, timeout);
 }
 ```

 In this code, we create a standard JavaScript timeout, then pass it to the `ScheduleRegistry.addTimeout()` method.
 That method takes two arguments: a name for the timeout, and the timeout itself.
-Note that we need to perform the above casting (`(timeout as unknown) as number`) due to the API type definitions.

 **Delete** a named timeout using the `SchedulerRegistry.deleteTimeout()` method, as follows: